New Year off the grid is cool.

 Want to live off the grid?
 Thinking of living afloat?
 Taking a narrow boat holiday?

 Don’t miss these useful tips!
-I have learned the hard way from four years full time living on a canal.
+I have learned the hard way from four years of full-time living on a canal.
 But you don’t have to do it alone.
 Go prepared!

 New Year off the grid- Where Do You Want to Be this Yuletide?